Lap76/Takistan-Life/Takistan_Life_Rules.md

 ## President Rules

-1. The President is not allowed to carry a weapon other than a handgun.
+1. The President is not allowed to carry a weapon other than a handgun, unless they become a dictator (ingame mechanic).

 2. The President is required to be on Discord in the President voice channel.